Annual Notification of Student Rights

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

-Education records are files, documents and other information which contain information directly related to a present or former student enrolled at the College.
+Education records are files, documents and other information which contain information directly related to a present or former student enrolled at the University.

 Information not considered education records are: